Canon M10 vs Sony A7S

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M10 lacks such a headphone port.

-Both the M10 and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the A7S have been discontinued, but can regularly be found used on ebay.
 The A7S was replaced by the Sony A7S II, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M10 and A7S can be found, respectively, in the Canon M10 Manual (free pdf) or the online Sony A7S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M10 or the Sony A7S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.